wtraylor/modular_megafauna_model/README.md

 You will need basic skills with Git and C++ (C++11 standard) in order to contribute.

 On the index/main page of the Doxygen documentation you will be directed to the resources you need to contribute.
+Please also read through the file [`CONTRIBUTING.md`][].

+Note that for running the model, you don’t need to change the source code.
+Most parameters can be set in the instruction file.

 Known Bugs and Issues
 ---------------------